FREE Worldwide Shipping! | +1 365 654 6605

 Things to Consider:

-• The texture of the puree will be coarser compared to a food mill.
+• The resulting texture will be coarser than that of a food mill.

-• Grating can be time-consuming for larger quantities of food.
+• This method can be time-consuming for larger batches of food.

 Things to Consider:

-• This method may require some manual effort and coordination.
+• This method requires manual effort and patience.

-• The texture of the puree may not be as smooth as that achieved with a food mill.
+• The texture may not match that achieved with a food mill precisely.

 7. Hand Mixer: For Whipping and Mashing

-• Hand mixers are commonly found in kitchens, making them a convenient option.
+• Hand mixers are commonly found in most kitchens.

-• Hand mixers are easy to use and clean.
+• They are easy to use and clean.

 Things to Consider:

-• This method may not be suitable for straining or removing seeds and skins.
+• This method does not strain seeds or skins.

-• Hand mixers may not be as effective for larger quantities of food.
+• It may not be suitable for processing larger quantities of food.

 8. Mortar and Pestle: For Precision Grinding